selfagency/rushkoff-archive-astro/src/content/2015-10-28_maybe_you_can_handle_the_truth__how_tech_has_dulled_our_taste_for_tall_tales.md

 ---
-title: Maybe you can handle the truth: How tech has dulled our taste for tall tales
+title: 'Maybe you can handle the truth: How tech has dulled our taste for tall tales'
 subtitle:
 date: 2015-10-28
 blurb:
 notes:
 publication: digital_trends
 categories: [journalism]
 ---